atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 3 Lynn Margulis/README.md

 > Discuss whether gender should be treated as a confounding variable or as a primary variable of interest in this model.

+> > Answer: To interpret this data through the lens of gender, here are some key points to consider:

+1. Sample Distribution by Gender:

+    In both sepsis and COVID-19 groups, the gender distribution is quite similar:
+        Sepsis Group: 40% female (6 out of 15), 60% male (9 out of 15).
+        COVID-19 Group: 40% female (21 out of 53), 60% male (32 out of 53).

+This indicates that the male-to-female ratio is consistent across the two groups, suggesting that gender distribution does not significantly differ between the two conditions.
+Therefore, gender is not a confounding factor in terms of the sample distribution between sepsis and COVID-19.

+2. Age Comparison:

+    The median age between sepsis and COVID-19 patients is slightly different:
+        Sepsis: Median age = 64 years (IQR 52-79)
+        COVID-19: Median age = 57 years (IQR 47.5-66.5)
+        P-value = 0.0969, which is not statistically significant, suggesting that age differences between sepsis and COVID-19 patients are not substantial enough to be considered a confounding variable when comparing outcomes.

+3. Gender-Specific Inference:

+    Interpretation of Results Through Gender:
+        Since the gender distribution is similar and not statistically different, gender alone doesn't appear to be driving differences between the sepsis and COVID-19 groups.
+        To better understand gender’s impact, you could disaggregate the data and analyze whether gender affects outcomes such as disease severity or recovery rates differently in sepsis vs. COVID-19.
+        Even though gender isn't statistically significant in the overall distribution, it could still be an important biological factor influencing immune responses, which would require a deeper dive into specific gender-based outcomes in these patient groups.

+Further Steps for Gender Analysis:

+    Disaggregate Severity by Gender: Examine whether males or females have a higher likelihood of severe or critical cases in each group.
+    Multivariate Analysis: Include gender as a covariate in a regression model to see if it interacts with other factors (e.g., age, disease severity) to influence outcomes differently in sepsis and COVID-19 patients.

 ![COMBAT ML Model - Gender](https://github.com/atomiclaboratory/systems_immunology_course_2024/blob/main/Course%20Materials/MODULE%203%20-%20Weeks%204-6/team%203%20Lynn%20Margulis/reading%20materials/COMBAT%20ML%20model_gender.jpg)

 *Image from the COvid-19 Multi-omics Blood ATlas (COMBAT) Consortium, which Team Nobel will present.*